OPEN DAILY | 10AM-6PM | FREE ADMISSION

 BIMA’s art and craft exhibitions are the heart of the Museum’s mission.
 From Native American art of the Salish Sea to a 10’ doll made of recycled material, BIMA’s exhibitions highlight unique and timely topics.
 BIMA mounts three rotating exhibits each year, often featuring several different artists or solo shows.
 BIMA is proud to have funding from the Ames Family Foundation to support artists showcasing work representing their cultural heritage or journey.

-BIMA is proud to host three SmART film series annually.
-Each six-week series has a theme, chosen by film curators, John Ellis and Frank Buxton.
+BIMA is proud to host multiple runs of our smARTfilm series throughout the year.
+Each series, typically 5-6 weeks long, has a theme, chosen by film curators.
 Topics have included Film Noir, Musicals, Food and Culture.
-John and Frank share their extensive knowledge of film after each screening and often invite experts from specific genres to attend.
+Curators share their extensive knowledge of film after each screening and often invite experts from specific genres to attend.

 Auction weekend’s Saturday night event includes a three-course seated dinner, silent and live auctions.